fwilleke80/com_audioarchive/README.md

 1. Open the Joomla menu manager.
 2. Create a new menu item.
 3. Choose **Audio Archive → Audio Archive** as the menu-item type.
-4. Configure its category or tag restrictions, filters, columns, ordering, pagination, and clip-detail settings.
+4. Configure its category or tag restrictions, filters, columns, ordering, pagination, clip-detail settings, and download policy.
 5. Publish the menu item.

 Each Archive menu item can override the component defaults.
 When several Archive menu items exist, clip links retain the appropriate menu context.